tauseedzaman/laravel-customer-support/README.md

 </p>

 ## Chatify-Based Laravel Customer Support Package
-This is the customer service version for Chatify package, we have customized the Chatify so this can be used as a customer service live chat package... its not completed yet
+This is the customer service version for Chatify package, we have customized the Chatify so this can be used as a customer service live chat package...

 this will allow webmasters to chat live with their customers,